alexandergall/bf-sde-nixpkgs/README.md

 In the latter case, all derivations on which the given derivation depends will be built implicitly.

-The following derivations are avaialbe
+The following derivations are available

    * `bf-syslibs`
    * `bf-utils`